 Well-structured PCB routing board layout

 Creating the PCB routing board layout can be one of the most challenging aspects of the board design process.
-However, with an advanced PCB design and development software package like Altium Designer the process can be simple and easy.
+However, with an advanced PCB design and development software package like Altium the process can be simple and easy.